Popular search terms:

 How did I get here?

-You owe tax and did not pay the liability after several attempts by the IRS to collect it.
-You submitted form 12153 to request a CDP hearing and/or equivalent hearing using a frivolous/delaying issue and a non-frivolous issue.
-Appeals will disregard the frivolous/delaying portion of the hearing request and conduct the hearing only on the non-frivolous issue.
+You owe tax and did not pay the liability.
+You submitted form 12153 to request a CDP hearing and/or equivalent hearing and your hearing request contains a a frivolous argument or an argument that reflects a desire to delay tax administration and a non-frivolous issue.
+Appeals will disregard the frivolous/delaying argument and will conduct the hearing only on the non-frivolous issue.

 What are my next steps?